podlove/podlove-validator/README.md

 ## Installation

-For developing with Poodle you need nodeJs.
+To develop the podlove-validator you will need  eXistdb and nodeJs.
 Please refer to their homepage for OS-specific installers.

+#### 0. Install eXistdb
+* see https://www.youtube.com/watch?v=xvMau2aHRDo and http://exist-db.org/exist/apps/doc/quickstart.xml.
+Get eXistdb at http://exist-db.org

 All commands have to be executed in the root of your project.